bhauman/figwheel-main/docs/reloadable_code.md

 ```

 Above we use the name `initialize-block` but you can use any name
-because it will probably never be used in your program.
-We use a `do`
+because it will probably never be referenced in your program.
+We use a
-block because a `defonce` can only take one form as a definition.
-At
+`do` block because `defonce` can only take one form besides the
-the end of the `do` block we provide a value `true` so that the
+name.
+At the end of the `do` block we provide a value `true` so that
-`defonce` is only invoked the first time it is evaluated.
+the `defonce` is only invoked the first time it is evaluated.
 If
-`add-body-listeners` returns a value we don't have to provide the
+`add-body-listeners` returns a truthy value we don't have to provide
-`true` at the end.
-However, it is good practice to keep the `true`
+the `true` at the end.
-value there as a reminder, because as the block grows someone may add
-an initializer that returns `nil` and then the `defonce` will be
-invoked every time the file gets reloaded.

 Running your initialization code the first time the a page loads can
-also be accomplished by registering an `load` handle on window.
+also be accomplished by registering a `load` handler on window.

 ```clojure
 (ns example.core